aws-amplify/docs/cli/graphql.md

 A single `@model` directive configures the following AWS resources:

-- An Amazon DynamoDB table with 5 read/write units.
+- An Amazon DynamoDB table with PAY_PER_REQUEST billing mode enabled by default.
 - An AWS AppSync DataSource configured to access the table above.
 - An AWS IAM role attached to the DataSource that allows AWS AppSync to call the above table on your behalf.
 - Up to 8 resolvers (create, update, delete, get, list, onCreate, onUpdate, onDelete) but this is configurable via the `queries`, `mutations`, and `subscriptions` arguments on the `@model` directive.